 2. Create a new project using the following selections.
 (Alternatively, use these shortcuts for Maven or Gradle.)

-• Project Type: Application (default)
+• Project Type: Application (Default)

-• Project name: GettingStarted
+• Project Name: GettingStarted

-• Base Package: com.example (default)
+• Base Package: com.example (Default)

-• Clouds: AWS and OCI
+• Clouds: AWS, GCP and OCI

-• Language: Java (default)
+• Language: Java (Default)

 • Build Tool: Gradle (Groovy) or Maven

-• Test Framework: JUnit (default)
+• Test Framework: JUnit (Default)

-• Java Version: 17 (default)
+• Java Version: 17 (Default)

-• Micronaut Version: (default)
+• Micronaut Version: (Default)

 • Cloud Services: Object Storage

-• Features: GraalVM Native Image (default)
+• Features: GraalVM Native Image (Default)

-• Sample Code: Yes
+• Sample Code: Yes (Default)

 GCN Launcher